Slovenj Gradec: History

+Climate

 Main sights

 The parish church in the town is dedicated to Saint Elizabeth of Hungary and belongs to the Roman Catholic Archdiocese of Maribor.
 It was first mentioned in written documents from 1235.
 Next to it stands a Gothic chapel dedicated to the Holy Spirit with frescos dating to the mid-15th century.

 In 1994, an archaeological excavation uncovered the remains of what is believed to be the oldest church in Styria, dating to the Carolingian period (second half of the 9th century).

 The Slovenj Gradec Art Gallery (Koroška galerija likovne umetnosti) was founded in 1957 and is located on the first floor of the old town hall in the town centre.
 The gallery hosted international fine art exhibitions under the sponsorship of the United Nations in 1966, 1975, 1979, 1985, and 1991.
 The 1997 exhibition "The Artist and Urban Environment" displayed art activity in Peace Messenger Cities from all over the world.
 In 2012, Slovenj Gradec and Ptuj were partners with Maribor, the European Capital of Culture.
 As a result, the gallery presented further exhibitions that attracted Europe-wide attention.